About this project

 - Establish if these sources can be a surrogate for developing world cities to overcome inadequate infrastructure and improve

-The project commenced in January 2018 and will complete in June 2020.
+The project commenced in January 2018 and will complete by the end of 2022.

 For more information